-Paxillus involutus, also know as Poison Pax, has a strongly inrolled, yellow- to red-brown cap, with a downy margin and slightly depressed center and ochre-brown gills.
-It grows solitary or in trooping groups on soil in leaf woods.
+Paxillus involutus, also know as Poison Pax, is a medium to large agaric with a strongly inrolled, yellow- to red-brown cap and crowded, decurrent gills extended down on the firm stem.
+The mushroom grows solitary or in trooping groups on soil in leaf woods and is moderately poisonous.

 initially convex then more funnel-shaped with a depressed centre and rolled rim, may be reddish-, yellowish- or olive-brown in colour.
 The surface is initially downy and later smooth, becoming sticky when wet.
 Gills